Table of Contents

 3. What happens to my original foreign driving license after the exchange?

-The RTA will retain your original foreign driving license when they issue your Dubai driving license.
+Depending on the issuing country and the exchange pathway, the RTA may retain your original foreign driving license or return it after verification.
 You’ll only hold the UAE driving license going forward, ensuring compliance with local driving regulations.

 4. Is my exchanged Dubai driving license valid everywhere in the UAE?